xvik/gradle-use-python-plugin/README.md

 ### About

-Plugin **does not install python and pip** itself (because it's easier to do it manually and python have great compatibility so does not need to be installed often): by default, globally installed python used.
+Plugin **does not install python and pip** itself and use globally installed python (by default).
+It's easier to prepare python manually and python have good compatibility (from user perspective) and does not need to be installed often).

 The only plugin intention is to simplify python usage from gradle.

 Features:
-* Install required python modules (guarantee exact versions, even if newer installed) using pip
+* Install required python modules using pip (per project (virtualenv), os user or gobal )
-* Provides task to call python commands, modules or scripts (PythonTask)
+* Provides task to call python commands, modules or scripts (`PythonTask`)
 * Could be used as basement for building plugins for specific python modules (like [mkdocs plugin](https://github.com/xvik/gradle-mkdocs-plugin))